Okipa/laravel-table/README.md

         return Table::make()
             ->model(User::class)
             ->rowActions(fn(User $user) => [
-                new ToggleActivation(),
+                new MyNewRowAction(),
             ]);
     }
 }
 ```

-As you'll sometimes want actions to be confirmed before they'll be executed.
-This behavior is handled by the action method `shouldBeConfirmed`: if set to `true`, action will not be directly executed but a `table:action:confirm` Livewire event will be emitted instead with the following parameters:
+When an action has confirmation question configured, it will not be directly executed but a `table:action:confirm` Livewire event will be emitted instead with the following parameters:
 1. The action type
 2. The action identifier
 3. The model primary key related to your action
 4. The `$confirmationQuestion` attribute from your action

-As you will see below, the 4th param is the only one you'll have to use for in order to request the user confirmation.
-The 3 first params are only here to be sent back to a new event when the action is confirmed by the user, so you should just ignore them in your treatment.
+As you will see below, the 4th param of this event is the only one you'll have to use for in order to request the user confirmation.
+The 3 first params are only there to be sent back to a new event when the action is confirmed by the user.
+Just ignore them in your treatment.

 You will have to intercept this event from your own JS script and display the action confirmation request from your favorite modal/alert/toast library (a basic example is provided below).